-Mr. David Kay is a senior regional economist at the Alward Institute for Collaborative Science.
+Mr. David Kay is an economic consultant at Wells Fargo, and a consulting senior regional economist at the Alward Institute for Collaborative Science.
 He has over 10 years of experience specializing in economic impact analysis, modeling, information & instruction, strategy development, policy analysis, program and project evaluations.
 His current areas of responsibility include in depth economic research, development, analysis, and delivery strategies for a wide range of analytical economic practices and “out of the box” technology and innovation.
 David also provides workshops, plus analytical and project management services to administer the Institute’s consulting practice.
-David works out of his home office in North Carolina.

 Prior to his current status, David worked as an economist for the Overseas Private Investment Corporation (OPIC).
 The Overseas Private Investment Corporation is the U.S. government’s development finance institution.
 It mobilizes private capital to help solve critical development challenges and, in doing so, advances U.S. foreign policy and national security objectives.
 While at OPIC, David was responsible for analyzing economic impacts associated with the agency’s overseas investment portfolio.
 He managed all data collection efforts associated with the agency’s diverse array of portfolio companies.
 He validated survey data and provided SQL support to ensure that quarterly and annual federal Congressional reports were produced accurately and delivered on-time.
 He designed survey forms that were approved for use by the federal government agency Office of Management and Budget (OMB).
 OMB used these forms to collect compliance data during monitoring trips.
 In addition to other benefits of the form, using this data allowed this federal agency to determine if it’s portfolio companies were maintaining compliance with loan stipulations and agency policy.
 Formerly, Mr. Kay worked as an economist in the United States Department of Labor in the unit Bureau of Labor Statistics (BLS).
 His principal assignments involved the responsibility of producing occupational employment projections for the federal Occupational Outlook Handbook.
 He also served as a Research Assistant and Federal Contractor for the United States Army Corp of Engineers (USACE) (CERL) where he was instrumental in the development of a water conservation website to aid Army installation managers in implementing new water conservation requirements and best management practices.
 He earned an award from USACE for updating complex data indicators for the Sustainable Installations Regional Resource Assessment (SIRRA).
 Before joining the Alward Institute for Collaborative Science, David was an economist for MIG and the IMPLAN Group LLC.